Enid Browne, Countess of Kenmare: First marriage

 After inheriting several million dollars from her first husband, Enid and young Rory spent World War I moving between Egypt, France, Australia and India.

 Second marriage

-On 18 June 1917, she married Brig.-Gen. Frederick "Caviar" William Lawrence Shepperd Hart Cavendish (1877–1931).
+On 18 June 1917, she married Brigadier-General Frederick "Caviar" William Lawrence Shepperd Hart Cavendish (1877–1931).
 He was the son of William Thomas Cavendish (a grandson of the 2nd Baron Waterpark) and Cecilia Lafayette Kennedy (a daughter of James Kennedy of The Limes, County Down, Ireland).
 His elder brother, Henry Sheppard Hart Cavendish, inherited the barony of Waterpark, which eventually was inherited by her son Frederick.
 They had two children: